 CMMC 2.0 Level 1 Domains and Controls

 CMMC Maturity Level 1 is the first and foundational level of CMMC certification.
-Its requirements consist of basic cybersecurity practices of 17 security controls extracted from these six domains:
+The requirements of this level are divided into these 6 domains:

 Domain